google/cel-spec/doc/intro.md

 ```

 CEL expressions support most operators and functions one would expect when
-working with protobufs: boolean operators, relations, arithmetics on numbers,
+working with protocol buffers: boolean operators, relations, arithmetics on
-string and byte string operations, and operations to deal with lists and maps.
+numbers, string and byte string operations, and operations to deal with lists
-The full reference of standard operations is described in the [language
+and maps.
+The full reference of standard operations is described in the
-definiton](langdef.md#standard).
-Note that applications of CEL may add more
+[language definiton](langdef.md#standard).
+Note that applications of CEL may add
-functions and also allow users to define their own.
+more functions and also allow users to define their own.

-CEL also supports message, list, and map construction.
-The following expressions
+CEL also supports construction of list, map, and protocol buffer objects.
+The
-evaluate to true:
+following expressions evaluate to true:

 ```proto
 Account{user_id: 'Pokemon'}.user_id == 'Pokemon'